makerdao/community/governance/polls/Lower the Flash Mint Fee to 0% - August 30, 2021.md

 ---
-title: Lower the Flash Mint Fee to 0% - August 30, 2021
+title: Lower the Flash Mint Fee (toll) to 0% - August 30, 2021
 summary: Signal your support or opposition to lowering the Flash Mint Fee to 0%.
 discussion_link: https://forum.makerdao.com/t/signal-request-lower-the-flash-mint-fee-to-0/9847
 vote_type: Plurality Voting